 Sessions are a mix of reviewing and troubleshooting your protocols, practicing skills together, and space to process and explore what's coming up for you.
 I have a clear methodology and process, but the order and pace are shaped by where you are and what you need.
 No two clients move through it the same way.

 Most clients notice shifts within the first few weeks: more awareness, less reactivity around food, more energy.
 The deeper work takes longer.
 Six months is enough time for real physiological and behavioral change to take root, and for most people, that means a fundamentally different relationship with food.
 Like any skill, some people will feel fully solid by the end; others will still be in the process of mastering it.
 Either way, you will have the tools and the foundation to keep going on your own.
 Some clients also choose to continue in a lighter maintenance capacity, with ongoing support as life continues to unfold.
+For physical conditions, timelines vary depending on how long the issue has been present and what the labs reveal.
+Some clients see meaningful symptom improvement within the first few months; others with more complex or longstanding conditions take longer.
+The work meets you where you are.

 That's the case for a lot of my clients.
 Book a free strategy call using the button above, or reach out and we'll figure out the right fit together.

 Most nutrition programs give you a plan: what to eat, when, how much.
 That's not what this is.
 While I do give guidance and share knowledge on evidence-based nutrition, this is a process that reconnects you to your body's signals, untangles and rewires the emotional and neurological patterns around food, and restores things like metabolic and digestive health at the root — through functional labs, evidence-based mindfulness training, and individualized protocols.
-Many clients describe me as a "food therapist," and it fits: this work lives at the intersection of nutrition science, body awareness, and behavioral change in a way that neither a standard nutrition consult nor therapy typically reaches.
+Many clients describe me as a "food therapist" because this work lives at the intersection of nutrition science, body awareness, and behavioral change in a way that neither a standard nutrition consult nor therapy typically reaches.

 Yes!
 And this is one of the most common situations I work with right now.
 Mindfulness-based training works on the same dopamine and reward pathways as GLP-1s, but builds permanent neural change rather than suppressing the signal while you're on the drug.